 Did you know – there are even more kinds of copywriters than kinds of real estate agents.

-Copywriters create catalog product descriptions, inserts in prescription medications, instructions that come with your new appliance or technical gizmo, political propaganda/advertising, and government articles, brochures, instructions, etc.
+Copywriters create catalog product descriptions, magalogs, informational brochures, annual reports, inserts in prescription medications, instructions that come with new appliances or technical gizmos, political propaganda/advertising, and government articles, brochures, instructions, etc.

 When they need words that sell, smart marketers choose a copywriter who has some knowledge of their product – or at least of their product category.

-Just as there’s a huge difference between selling rural homes, waterfront condos, farm land, and high-rise commercial buildings, there’s a huge difference between selling / promoting pharmaceuticals, over-the-counter remedies, software, technology solutions, stocks and bonds, educational institutions, industrial equipment, cosmetics, and on and on and on.
+As you know, there’s a huge difference between selling rural homes, waterfront condos, farm land, and high-rise commercial buildings.
+There’s also a huge difference between selling consumer goods, business equipment, and services of any kind.